hotio/website/includes/annotations.md

 ```

 9. If the WireGuard kernel module is missing (most likely on Synology/QNAP/Asustor), you can run WireGuard in userspace thanks to `wireguard-go`.
 For that you'll need to add the device `/dev/net/tun`.
 It's most likely that the device `/dev/net/tun` does not exist however, have a read [here](https://memoryleak.dev/post/fix-tun-tap-not-available-on-a-synology-nas/){: target=_blank rel="noopener" } for instructions on checking and adding the device.

-10. Setting this to `true` will re-add the default nameserver if it's been overwritten by the `DNS = ...` entry in `wgO.conf`.
-This should keep container name resolution working.
-If container name resolution still doesn't work, add `--dns 1.1.1.1`, somehow this can fix it (confirmed on MacOS).

 11. When using `VPN_PROVIDER=pia`, fill in your username and password.
 A `wg0.conf` will be automatically downloaded.